Lordbooker/linux-g13-driver/README.md

 ### Use the driver buildin Mappingset for mapping with other external tools like "Input Remapper"

-The driver has now a fixed mapping in the driver itself, so you don't need the old GUI.
+The driver has now a fixed mapping included, so the GUI is not strictly necessesary.
-You can now map with every other tool, like "Input Remapper".
+You can now map the keys with every other tool, like "Input Remapper".
 ( Only the quick change with the four small Buttons under the display doesn't work anymore.
 This works only with the GUI tool.)